 In addition to its potential in HD, pepinemab holds promise as a treatment for Alzheimer’s disease (AD).
 Decline in FDG-PET signal, which pepinemab has been shown to prevent in patients with HD, has been established as an early prognostic indicator of cognitive decline in AD.
 SEMA4D has also been found to be upregulated in cortical neurons of patients suffering from AD which is thought to trigger a chronic inflammatory cycle.

-As in Huntington’s disease, SEMA4D can interact with astrocytes, impairing normal support functions such as glucose transport.
-There is clear evidence demonstrating that impaired glucose metabolism is associated with AD brain pathology and symptoms, providing a strong rationale for anti-SEMA4D treatment with pepinemab, which could potentially lead to a reduction or slowing of brain pathology and/or cognitive symptoms in AD.
+As in Huntington’s disease, SEMA4D is upregulated and can interact with astrocytes, impairing normal support functions such as glucose transport.
+There is clear evidence demonstrating that impaired glucose metabolism is associated with AD brain pathology and symptoms, providing a strong rationale for anti-SEMA4D treatment with pepinemab, which could potentially lead to a reduction or slowing of brain pathology and cognitive symptoms in AD.

-Vaccinex intends to initiate the SIGNAL-AD trial, a Phase 1, placebo-controlled study of pepinemab for the treatment of AD (NCT04381468) in the second half of 2020.
-Patients will be treated with either 20mg/kg or 40 mg/kg pepinemab or placebo for 36 weeks.
-Initial data from the planned study will be expected in early 2022.
+Vaccinex intends to initiate the SIGNAL-AD trial, a Phase 1, placebo-controlled study of pepinemab for the treatment of AD (NCT04381468) in the second half of 2021.

 Vaccinex’s AD program is supported by awards from the Alzheimer’s Association ($750,000) and the Alzheimer’s Drug Discovery Foundation (up to $3 million).

 Because disease progression in both MS and ALS is associated with neuroinflammation, there is strong evidence suggesting pepinemab could serve as a potential treatment option for these disorders.